MicrosoftDocs/dynamics-365-project-operations/articles/project-management/enterprise-task-custom-columns.md

 ## Add a new column

 Before you can add a new column to the grid view, you must add a custom column to the Project Tasks table in Dataverse.
-Default columns from the Project Tasks table can't be selected for display, even if they aren't available for display in the grid view.
+Default columns from the Project Tasks table can't be selected for display, even if the columns aren't available for display in the grid view.
 Learn how to add a column to a table in [How to create and edit columns](/power-apps/maker/data-platform/create-edit-fields).

 To add a new column to the grid view, follow these steps.